artsandmetaphysics/goodlifeodyssey/_dialogues/socrates-underestimated-writing.md

 <span class="sc">Socrates:</span> I’ve experienced this problem in many discussions.
 You are indeed correct.
 In fact, if you caught me on the right day, I may have spoken this very sentence.

 <span class="sc">Dijon:</span> I think we should take a middle path.
-Use dialectic to weed your garden and the written word to sow new seeds and water the plants.
+Use dialectic to weed your garden and the written word to sow new seeds and water it.
 Both methods require a commitment to finding the truth to be effective.

 <span class="sc">Socrates:</span> By Theuth, you’re right—it’s best not to love one or the other too much.